This Generation of Comedy Is Queer

 "I miss finding Spike and Lorelei and Patti backstage and commiserating over which of us are being misgendered," Jes pings to fellow trans or nonbinary comics in the chat.

-"I really miss saying, 'Oh my god, I really don't want to go to this show right now'," says Sydnee.
+"I really miss saying, 'Oh my god, I really don't want to go to this show right now'," says Sydnee Washington.

-"I miss Sydnee Washington texting me and saying she's going to be late," adds Matt.
+"I miss Sydnee texting me and saying she's going to be late," adds Matt.

 "I miss all your laughs and picking them out in the crowd," says Spike.